AzureInterface/azure-infrastructure-class/Thursday/Lab3/README.md

 # Lab 3 - Migrate SQL Database to Azure

 1. Create an Azure SQL Database and Managed SQL Server in the portal
-2. Launch a new VM using the SQL Server 2014 Enterprise on Windows Server 2012 R2 image
+2. Launch a new VM using the "SQL Server 2017 Enterprise Windows Server 2016" image
 3. The SQL VM will be used as the "on-prem" server, login to SQL Management Studio and create a database
 4. Add a table to the database with some records
 5. Move the database to your Azure SQL database server using SQL Management studio